Hungary Visa and Passport Requirements

 |Passport required||Return ticket required||Visa Required|

-Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Hungary.
+For nationals from countries not listed here, please contact the nearest embassy to check the visa requirements for Hungary.

 Types and Cost

 Schengen visa €80 for those who are above 12 years old, €40 for children aged six to 12, and free for children below six.

 Nationals from Armenia, Azerbaijan and Russia pay €35.

 In addition, the visa fee is waived for the following applicants:

 • School pupils, students, postgraduate students and accompanying teachers who undertake stays for the purpose of study or educational training.